Pristina Kosovo Travel Guide

 Tailor your discovery to specific interests.

-Prishtina's compact city center is well-regarded-suited for walking, but public transport has its place.
+Prishtina's compact city center is well-a good fit for walking, but public transport has its place.

 Consider comfortable shoes for seeing the sights on foot, especially in the old town's cobblestone streets.